AntonGoldobin/redgifs/README.md

 # Redgifs

-The library getting any video files url by Redgifs pages.
+The library getting videofile's url by redgifs page.
-You have to put an url on the page that you need and the library will return a link to .mp4 file
+You have to put an page's url and the library will return a link to .mp4 file

 !IMPORTANT!